etn-ccis/blui-react-component-library/docs/Drawer.md

 | backgroundColor | The color used for the background | `string` | no       |         |

 </div>

+Any other props supplied will be provided to the root element (native element).

 ## Drawer Nav Item